open-wa/wa-automate-nodejs/README.md

 9. ```await``` all @open-wa/wa-automate methods just in case
 10. Do not run your s@open-wa/wa-automate instance on a Windows machine.
 11. Always [kill the session safely](https://github.com/open-wa/wa-automate-nodejs#kill-the-session) upon error or SIGINT.
+12. Regularly restart your process to manage memory consumption
+13. If memory leaks continue to be an issue then use `cacheEnabled:false` in the config to disable the cache on the page.

 ```javascript
 import { create, Client} from '@open-wa/wa-automate';